aminroosta/article-react-native-art-svg/README.md

 </svg>
 ```

-Much better, not sign of `mask` anymore, looking at the svg content those `transforms` are useless, the portent `g` element is doing the opposite transform.
-We can fix these issues by hand but we don't need to!
-We have [SVGO](https://github.com/svg/svgo) a really nice command line tool to optimize svg files.
+Much better, no sign of `mask` anymore.
+Now let's get rid of those `transform` attribute, they are useless because because the portent `g` element is doing the opposite transform.
+We can fix this or similar issues (useless `g` elements) by hand, but we don't need to!

+We will use [SVGO](https://github.com/svg/svgo) library instead, a really nice command line tool to optimize svg files.

 ```bash
 $ npm install -g svgo
 $ svgo -i source.svg -o optimized.svg
 ```

+SVGO does a lot of optimizations (unfortunately not the mask optimization, that's why we needed to remove the mask manually).

-It will do a lot of optimizations, after running `svgo -i plus.svg -o plus_o.svg` with `plus.svg` having the content above, we get the following output from svgo.
+After running `svgo -i plus.svg -o plus_o.svg` with `plus.svg` being the exported svg file, we get the following output.

 ```html
 <svg width="10" height="10" xmlns="http://www.w3.org/2000/svg">
   <path d="M4 4V0h2v4h4v2H6v4H4V6H0V4h4z" fill="#00AFF8" fill-rule="nonzero"/>
 </svg>
 ```
-All those useless translate & transforms are gone, now let's start porting this to a react native component.
+All those useless `translate` and `transforms` are gone, all those extra `g` elements are removed, the `d` attribute has been shortened, now we can actually start porting this to a react native component.

+Turns out RN ART library has a `<Shape />` component that is roughly equal to `<path />` element in svg, so our first attempt will be an almost one to one mapping to react native code.

 ```javascript
 class PlusIcon extends React.Component {